taylor75/scalapara/README.md

 		val poolStop = AppArg("-poolStop", "Stop a specificly named pool '-poolName' or view a menu of current running pools to stop [none, all, or $poolName]")
 	}

-With the arguments we anticipate needing, we can proceed to very simply create a couple of __CmdLineApps__ which reference those __CmdLineArgs__.
+With these arguments in place, we can proceed to very simply create a couple of __CmdLineApps__ which reference those __CmdLineArgs__.

 	object CalculatorTaskScheduler extends CmdLineApp("CalculatorTaskScheduler", Array(schedulerName, schedulerHost, schedulerPort)) {
 		def schedulerSystemName = appName